Approval of grant applications forms and guidelines

 The same LJMU internal procedures apply for ALL grant applications (whether submitted electronically or on paper) in terms of (a) the preparation and validation of project costings, and (b) seeking approval for the project.
 However, funding bodies usually require an additional step for all applications submitted electronically (see below for details).
 This is needed because of the absence of an actual signature on the application form.

-Approval from finance, your Director of School and the Director of Research (or Head of Development Funding, as appropriate) should be done BEFORE you submit your grant application to the funding body's website whenever possible.
+Approval from finance, your Director of School and the Director of Research (or Head of Grants, Policy & Projects, as appropriate) should be done BEFORE you submit your grant application to the funding body's website whenever possible.
 In our experience, it is best practice not to re-edit sections of your application on-line but to up-load final costings and text in the first instance.
 You can also ask the finance department to directly input approved costings into your on-line form.

 Most electronic application systems allow you to prepare a pdf of your application for printing and subsequent checking.
 If the system allows (such as in Je-S) the blank sections and attachments to be included in the pdf then do so.